jfroelich/rss-reader/src/slideshow-page/readme.md

 # TODO: slide_mark_read notes

-* rather than await call to entry_mark_read, this should listen for entry-marked-read events roundtrip and handle the event when it later occurs to mark the corresponding slide.
+* rather than await call to `mark_entry_read`, this should listen for entry-marked-read events roundtrip and handle the event when it later occurs to mark the corresponding slide.
 Then this can be called non-awaited
-* maybe display an error if entry_mark_read fails?
+* maybe display an error if `mark_entry_read` fails?

 ### TODO: slide_load_and_append_multiple notes
 Append slides shouldn't be responsible for loading.
 This should accept an array of slides as input.
 Something else should be doing loading.